wflore19/pearai-submodule/docs/docs/troubleshooting.md

 # ❓ Troubleshooting

-The Continue VS Code extension is currently in beta, and the Intellij extension is in Alpha.
+The PearAI is currently in beta, and the Intellij extension is in Alpha.
 If you are having trouble, please follow the steps below.

 ## Check the logs